microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/Microsoft.Graph.Education.md

 ### [New-MgEducationClassAssignmentCategory](New-MgEducationClassAssignmentCategory.md)
 Creates a new educationCategory on an educationClass.
+Only teachers can perform this operation.

 ### [New-MgEducationClassAssignmentCategoryByRef](New-MgEducationClassAssignmentCategoryByRef.md)
 Create new navigation property ref to categories for education

 ### [New-MgEducationClassAssignmentResource](New-MgEducationClassAssignmentResource.md)
 Create an assignment resource.
+Only teachers can perform this operation.
-You can create the following types of assignment resources: Every resource has an @odata.type property to indicate which type of resource is being created.
+You can create the following types of assignment resources: Every resource has an **@odata.type** property to indicate which type of resource is being created.

 ### [New-MgEducationClassAssignmentSubmission](New-MgEducationClassAssignmentSubmission.md)
 Create new navigation property to submissions for education